AWWShuck/pwnagotchi-rulesdic/README.md

   ```bash
   sudo systemctl restart pwnagotchi
   ```
-- Cracked handshakes are stored in the handshake folder as `[essid].22000.cracked`.
+- Cracked passwords are stored in the `hashcat.potfile`.

 Cracked passwords are also available by clicking on `rulesdic` in the plugin page.